In this article, you'll learn everything you need to know to upload subscribers into Communications Professional.

 - Navigate to Subscribers > Upload > Upload Subscribers.

 - Choose your Upload Method:

 - Upload a file - This will allow you to upload a file from your computer.
 Select Browse, select the file.
-MA Professional cannot read a CSV file (such as MS Excel), so ensure that your file is saved as a tab-delimited text file before selecting it.
+Communications Professional cannot read a CSV file (such as MS Excel), so ensure that your file is saved as a tab-delimited text file before selecting it.

 - Enter email addresses - This will allow you to upload a list of email addresses.
 If you are uploading anything besides just email addresses it is recommended that you upload with the Upload a File functionality.

 - Select your Upload Source from the associated menu.
 This will allow you to keep track of where the lists you are uploading are coming from.

 - Choose the Subscriber delivery format by selecting HTML version or text version.

 - Choose the Data Format to use for this list.
 Communications Professional will present only those data formats that have the same number of columns as the incoming data file.
 See Data Formats to Upload Subscribers for more information.

 NOTE: The data format should have been created before uploading subscribers.
 Communications Professional previews the data to help you to choose the appropriate data format.
 If the data format was not yet created, you can create one by selecting Create New (to learn how to create data formats, check out the link above).

 - Once the data format is selected, click Next.